First Atlantic Nickel (CVE:FAN) Trading 30% Higher – What’s Next?

-First Atlantic Nickel Corp.
-(CVE:FAN – Get Free Report)’s share price was up 30% on Thursday .
-The stock traded as high as C$0.35 and last traded at C$0.33.
-Approximately 2,223,805 shares changed hands during trading, an increase of 583% from the average daily volume of 325,827 shares.
+Shares of First Atlantic Nickel Corp.
+(CVE:FAN – Get Free Report) traded up 30% during mid-day trading on Thursday .
+The company traded as high as C$0.35 and last traded at C$0.33.
+2,223,805 shares were traded during mid-day trading, an increase of 583% from the average session volume of 325,827 shares.
 The stock had previously closed at C$0.25.

 First Atlantic Nickel Corp. engages in the identification, evaluation, and acquisition of mineral properties in Canada.
 It explores for nickel, copper, silver, cobalt, gold, and molybdenum deposits.
 Its flagship project is the 100% owned option to acquire TL Nickel Project located in the Churchill Province of Labrador, Canada.